PublicDomainRelease/MODFLOW-USG/readme.txt

 This version of MODFLOW is referred to as MODFLOW-USG in order to distinguish it from other versions of the code.
-This version of MODFLOW-USG is packaged for personal computers using the Microsoft Windows XP or 7 operating systems.
+This version of MODFLOW-USG is packaged for personal computers using the Microsoft Windows 7 or 10 operating systems.
 Executable files for personal computers are provided as well as the source code.
 The source code can be compiled to run on other computers.